krbz999/concentrationnotifier/README.md

 Additionally, when a scroll is made from a spell that requires concentration, that will also be tagged as requiring concentration.

 ## Character Flags

+** NOTE: The module known as 'Dynamic Active Effects Using Active Effects' (or DAE for short) is known to break this simple behaviour due to DAE's very poor implementation.
+It is strongly advised to remove DAE. **

 The module supplies new fields (found under Special Traits).
 These fields work with Active Effects.
 * `flags.dnd5e.concentrationAbility`: Change the ability that is used for the actor's concentration saves.
 For example, use Wisdom instead of Constitution by putting `wis` in this field.